JackAce/jackace.com/_posts/2021-12-03-Test-Post-Ignore.md

 [YouTube channel](https://www.youtube.com/channel/UCINg22R9y7_qrYXH1zWwIVQ) will be the main source of content, and this site/blog will help supplement it.

-This is the first of many blog posts, so stay tuned!
+This is the first of many posts, so stay tuned!